 Just like with the frame you need to know what kind of fork you want.
 It should match the type of bike be it road, BMX, mountain, or everything in between.
 You should know what material is best for how you want to ride and it needs to have the right clearance for the types of tires you want.

 Some manufacturers are now doing offset or tapered headsets in which the top race (headtube race) is smaller in outside diameter than the bottom race (crown race).
-It is critical that you find a fork that is compatible.
+The key is to find a compatible fork.

 In choosing your fork think about the frame material.
 Carbon fiber is light and strong.
 It will dampen the hardness of the road beneath you.
 Aluminum is light and rigid.
 It can sometimes amplify those bumps in the road but it is cheaper than carbon fiber and most mid to upper-level road bikes are made out of aluminum.

 Steel is heavier and suppler than the other two.
 It is cheaper as well.
 This is my go-to material for my mountain bike fork.
 It’s best for touring, fat tire mountain bikes, and family heirloom road bikes.
-It is going to outlast you.
+Plus, there is a possibility that it might outlast you!

-Briefly mentioned before, the headset is a set of bearings, cups, and races that connects the fork to the frame.
+The headset is a set of bearings, cups, and races that connect the fork to the frame.
 It is what allows your front wheel to turn.
 The races are pressed down onto the fork, the cups are placed into the holes in the headtube on the frame, and bearings fit into these cups.

 Most modern headset bearings are sealed bearings.
 They are also usually higher quality than unsealed bearings.

-Sealed means that the bearing inners and outers are press-fitted around the bearing balls themselves and usually a rubber or plastic seal is placed on top of the bearing balls so you cannot see them when you look at the finished product.
-The only drawback here is that sealed bearings are much harder to work on and add grease to the life of the headset.
+Sealed means that the bearing inners and outers are press-fitted around the bearing balls themselves.
+Usually, a rubber or plastic seal is placed on top of the bearing balls so you cannot see them when you look at the finished product.
+The only drawback here is that sealed bearings are much harder to work on.

 Bearings that are not sealed tend to last a little longer because you can clean and regrease them after every season.
 My favorite headset brands include Chris King, Phil Woods, Paul Components, and Cane Creek.

-Sizing and compatibility are also very important here.
 You need to get a stem that will fit around your steer tube.
 Modern stems fit down over the steer tube and tighten into place.
-Often times there will be spacers to raise the height of the stem.
+There will be spacers to raise the height of the stem.
 The spacers go on top of the headset and then the stem fits down over them.

 Then the fork is cut (steer tube is what I use to refer to the part of the fork that is not the actual fork part.
-It is the long tube of metal the fork is attached to.), and after a star nut is placed inside the steer tube and the headset cap bolts down on top of the stem, sandwiching everything down tight together so your bearings in your headset are flush against their cups.
+It is the long tube of metal the fork is attached to.), and after a star nut is placed inside the steer tube.
+The headset cap bolts down on top of the stem, sandwiching everything down tight together so the bearings in your headset are flush against their cups.

-There is really no particular order to buy these things, most people already have ideas about what kind of bars or stems they want to use and then they buy the matching parts after.
+There is no particular order to buy these things.
+Most people already have ideas about what kind of bars or stems they want to use and then they buy the matching parts after.
 There is plenty of variety on the bike market to find what you like and what will be compatible.